| | | |

 Sausage Chicken Cajun Pasta

-Sausage Chicken Cajun Pasta on a white plate with a pan filled with more of it behind
+Sausage Chicken Cajun Pasta on a white plate with parsley and parmesan on top

 When it comes to pasta, I’m always wanting something that’s creamy!
 This Sausage Chicken Cajun Pasta really hit the spot for me and my family!
 It was creamy, smoky, garlicky and it featured two delicious proteins!
 I love a long pasta that you can twirl on the fork, it’s just the best!
 This was really easy to make on a busy weekday, and I got to use one of my favorite pans, my Xtrema pan!
 This was another dish that felt restaurant worthy and with minimal fuss!
 It turned out amazing!